National Beer Day / Beer Day Britain 2021

 What is Beer Day Britain?

-Since 2015 Beer Day Britain has been an annual celebration on 15th June of all things great about British beer.
+Since 2015 Beer Day Britain has been an annual celebration on 15 June of all things great about British beer.
 With a call to arms at 7pm on the 15th the organisers call for imbibers to raise a glass and say “Cheers to Beer” while adding a contribution on social media with the #CheersToBeer.
+This year the day and date are Tuesday, 15 June 2021.

 So, raise a glass folks to Beer Day Britain.